Strolling the grounds of the Wat Dhammararam Cambodian Buddhist Temple, which features more than 90 hand-carved statues

 The waterfront along the San Joaquin Delta waterway and adjacent downtown Stockton are home to some of the city’s most popular attractions.
 Watch the Stockton Ports play minor league baseball at Banner Island Ballpark or cheer for the Stockton Heat hockey team at the Stockton Arena.
 Catch a concert or a movie at the Bob Hope Theatre.
 Built in 1930, it’s listed on the National Register of Historic Places and is full of vintage details.

 Monks at Wat Dhammararam Cambodian Buddhist Temple invite visitors to browse the temple’s grounds free of charge to see the more than 90 hand-carved, bejeweled and painted statues that tell the story of Buddha and the Cambodian faith.
 Be sure to get a photo of the reclining Buddha, measuring more than 15 meters long.
-Every April, the temple hosts the popular Cambodian New Year Festival in April.
+Every April, the temple hosts the popular Cambodian New Year Celebration in April.

 There are two university campuses that are lovely to visit.
 At California State University Stanislaus, walk the 1.6-kilometer University Park Discovery Trail and marvel at hundreds of flowers and messages of peace at the World Peace Rose Garden.
 University of the Pacific is the oldest chartered university in California.
 The mature trees and brick buildings, reminiscent of East Coast Ivy League schools, have served as a backdrop for Hollywood films including the Indiana Jones series’ “Raiders of the Lost Ark” and “Kingdom of the Crystal Skull”.